Most teams try random fixes when RAG breaks. This tree saves the hours — and the one diagnostic question at the root saves most of them.

 from openai import OpenAI

-embedder = SentenceTransformer('all-MiniLM-L6-v2')
+embedder = SentenceTransformer("all-MiniLM-L6-v2")

-llm_client = OpenAI()
+llm = OpenAI()

-# Knowledge base
+# Knowledge base ---------------------------------------------------------------

 documents = [

-"content": "Premium plans have a 30-day refund policy.
-Users can request a full refund within 30 days of purchase.",
+{"id": "policy_1", "content": "Premium plans have a 30-day refund policy.
+Users can request a full refund within 30 days of purchase."},

-"content": "To request a refund, email support@example.com with your order ID and reason for refund.",
+{"id": "policy_2", "content": "To request a refund, email support@example.com with your order ID and reason for refund."},

-"content": "Refunds are processed within 5 business days.
-The amount will be credited to the original payment method.",
+{"id": "policy_3", "content": "Refunds are processed within 5 business days.
+The amount will be credited to the original payment method."},

 ]

-doc_texts = [d["content"] for d in documents]
+[d["content"] for d in documents],

 def retrieve(query: str, top_k: int = 3) -> list[dict]:

-return [documents[i] for i in top_indices]
+return [documents[i] for i in ranks]

 def generate_with_context(query: str, context_docs: list[dict]) -> str:

-prompt = f"""Answer the question based only on the provided context.
+"Answer the question based ONLY on the provided context.\n"

-If the context doesn't contain enough information, say "I don't have enough information to answer that."
+"\"I don't have enough information to answer that.\"\n\n"

 model="gpt-4o-mini",